Jhoward714/Java-Game/README.md

 # Java-Game
-This will be my first attempt to build a game in Jave
+This will be my first attempt to build a game in Java I will be following a udemy course to gain a better grip on my Java Fundimentals